kevgo/jsonc-js/README.md

-# jsonc-js

-A simple reader for JSONC text and files
+# JSONC reader for JavaScript